 World Population Information (includes both current and historical information on world population)

 National Center for Health Statistics (The links for Fastats and Health Topics are especially helpful)

 USA Today has a web page devoted to the 2010 Census while The Washington Post has one for 2000.
-Other useful research-oriented sites include the Population Reference Bureau (see in particular the Population Bulletins), The Lewis Mumford Center for Comparative Urban and Regional Research, and the Brookings Institution Center on Metropolitan Policy.
+Other useful research-oriented sites include the Population Reference Bureau, The Lewis Mumford Center for Comparative Urban and Regional Research, and the Brookings Institution Center on Metropolitan Policy.

 Our library has put together some great online resources for Notre Dame users; the Electronic Journal Access is especially great.
 Google is a good search engine, but for academic work you'll often do better with Google Scholar and Web of Science.
 EBSCOhost describes itself as "a powerful online reference system accessible via the Internet.
 It offers a variety of proprietary full text databases and popular databases from leading information providers.
 The comprehensive databases range from general reference collections to specially designed, subject-specific databases for public, academic, medical, corporate and school libraries."
 Lexis-Nexis will let you "Search the full text of today's news or search back more than 20 years."
 The library also has resource pages devoted to the the Social Sciences and other subjects.
 And, of course, the library has books too!
 Don't just limit your research to those items that you can access electronically.